 - Develop the skills to have hard conversations and resolve conflicts.

-- Develop their self-awareness and eliminate crippling unconscious blind spots that sabotage success.
+- Develop a growth mindset and their self-awareness along with eliminating crippling unconscious blind spots that sabotage success.

 - Help them increase their ability to manage their emotions and their emotional landscape.